-Considering that the number of Researchers (PhDs included) in Europe and across the world is high and that it is only in recent years when research has become a ‘paid job’, I find it important to clarify some things:
+Considering that the number of Researchers (PhDs included) in Europe and across the world is high and increasing and yet it is only in recent years that research has become a ‘paid job’, I find it important to clarify some things:

 Love during PhD

 Inspired by the Gabriel Garcia Marquez’s book “Love during Cholera”, the title suggests that love during PhD exists 🙂 Without further drama, I would like to share with you some Valentine’s Day confessions that were cordially sent by friends and colleagues, who during their PhD happen to find their love on the way and the stories go like that… I really wanted to share with you some thoughts about love for the research we do, but I leave that for another time..

 p.s. considering the delicacy of the day, I hope these stories will warm up your heart (at least a little bit).
 Happy Valentine’s Day! however you celebrate it <3